Ariel Bogado

-Ariel Gregorio Bogado Llanos (born 24 December 1983) is a Paraguayan former football forward who played as a striker.
+Ariel Gregorio Bogado Llanos (born 24 December 1983) is a Paraguay former football forward who played as a striker.

 Career

 After stints on loan with Sportivo Trinidense and Arsenal de Sarandí, Bogado came back to Nacional for the 2008 Apertura tournament of Paraguay where he was one of the top scorers with 10 goals.

 In July 2008, Bogado was loaned to Atlas of Mexico, and on 10 December 2008 it was announced that Bogado was playing now for U.A.N.L. for Clausura 2009.

 In the second half of 2013, Bogado left Sportivo Luqueño, moved to Chile and joined Ñublense.

 In 2016, Bogado played for Sportivo Trinidense in the División Intermedia.

 In April 2021, Bogado returned to football by signing with General Caballero de Campo Grande in the Paraguayan Cuarta División.